-The job applicants are treated fairly and equally.
-Employment is offered only to the best qualified applicants with reference to their merits and abilities to meet the requirements of the job.
-The HR Unit provides recruitment advice and services to all divisions/departments and is responsible for the entire process leading to employment.
-TDEA shall not be bound by offers of employment other than those extended by the HR Unit.
+Job applicants at TDEA are treated with fairness and equality.
+Employment is extended solely to the most qualified applicants based on their merits and abilities to meet the job requirements.
+The HR Unit will offer recruitment advice and services to all divisions/ departments, overseeing the entire employment process.
+TDEA exclusively acknowledges offers of employment made by the HR Unit and is not bound by offers from other sources.

-4. HUMAN RESOURCES AND CONTROL4
+HUMAN RESOURCES

-The aims of TDEA's human resources planning are to:
+The TDEA's human resources planning:

-- Ensure that the organization acquires and retains the optimum number of employees with the required skills, expertise and competence. - Exercise effective control of staffing and the associated cost. - Assist in optimum resource allocation so that potential human resources surplus or shortage could be anticipated and alleviated as much as possible.
+- Emphasizes the importance of acquiring and retaining the optimum number of employees with specific skills and competencies. - Aims to exercise effective control of staffing and the associated cost. - Assists in optimum resource allocation so that potential human resources surplus orshortage could be anticipated and alleviated as much as possible.

-4.2.
-Human Resources Plan
+4.2 Human Resources Committee